This directory has moved. Here’s where we’re now keeping track (and trying hard to keep things up to date).

 Muchas Gracias is a newcomer to the local restaurant scene at an unlikely time.
 The concept: “borderless” Latin American food from a partnership between a former Oyamel chef and Buck’s and Comet Ping Pong.
 And it is now open at 5209 Connecticut Avenue.
 WAMU, Washingtonian and Eater DC have more on its laudable goal: to help the immigrants so important to the restaurant industry.

-The New Morning Farm market at Sheridan School reopens June 6th.
+The New Morning Farm market at Sheridan School is open for its usual Tuesday and Saturday hours.

 Nice Tailor and Cleaners is open Saturdays from 9 a.m. to 5 p.m.